 Mi goreng translates to fried noodles.
 It’s often made with thin noodles, sometimes served spicy and sometimes not, and is cooked with lots of garlic and onion.
 It gets its distinct flavour from kecap manis - Indonesian sweet soy sauce.

-Traditionally, people make mi goreng with meat and egg, but we’ve made vegan mi goreng using plant-based protein.
+Traditionally, this dish is made with meat and egg, but we’ve made vegan mi goreng using plant-based protein.

 - Splash of oil

 - Red chillies - thinly sliced.